-What Is Co-parenting Counseling?
+What Is Co-Parenting Counseling?

 Core Concepts of Co-parenting Counseling

-What’s the Goal of Co-parenting Counseling?
+What Is the Goal of Co-Parenting Counseling?

 The goals of co-parenting counseling are to reduce conflict among the parents and help kids cope with stress related to the divorce.4 This is typically accomplished by increasing parents’ awareness of their children’s experiences, improving communication and conflict resolution skills, and prioritizing the children’s needs.